exercism/elixir/exercises/concept/dna-encoding/.docs/hints.md

 - Use `?` to work with the character [code points][codepoint].
 - `\s` can be used to represent a space.
-- Use [integer binary notation][integer-literal] for working with the codes.
+- Use [binary integer literal][integer-literal] shortcut notation for working with the codes.
 - Try to use the tail call recursion strategy.

 ## 1. Encode nucleic acid to binary value